 Studies Prove Uncluttered Websites Perform Better

-Ads on uncluttered websites have higher performance rates
+Ads on uncluttered websites have higher performance rates.

 So let this be a lesson to all of you webmasters and advertisers out there.
-Dont try to cram too many adverts/messages/objects/etc. into your layouts.
+Dont try to cram too many adverts/messages/objects/etc. Into your layouts.
 Less really does seem to be more.